likecoin/likerthon/README.md

 ## Schedule

 Date: May 1-31.
 1 month to complete your project.
+## Update： The event will postpone its deadline for 2 weeks to June 14.

 * May 1: kick off
 * May 6: Sharing - Idea is cheap.
 DApps ideas on LikeCoin chain